GayanKod/GayanKod/README.md

 ## Who Am I? 🤠

-- 🤓 IT Undergraduate at University of Moratuwa
+- 🤓 IT Undergraduate at the University of Moratuwa
-- 🎭Cyber Security Enthusiast
+- 🎭 Cyber Security Enthusiast
-- ⚡Designer, Content Creator
+- ⚡ Designer, Content Creator
 - 👩‍💻 Working on Web & App Development
 - 🕵🏻‍♂️ Self Learning Cyber Security and Digital Forensics
-- 🎯 Goal : Give my maximum for the people for their good
+- 🎯 Goal: Give my utmost for people and society to make it a better place
 - 💌 Fun Facts :
-    - Music Lover but can't sing or play 🐼
+    - Techie, but able to cook delicious meals 🐼
-    - Sherlock Holmes addictor 🙂
+    - Sherlock Holmes addict 🙂

 <br/>